 What is a Device Graph?
 The Details for TV Advertisers

-The average American has eight different devices.
+The average American household has 21 different devices.
 Between smartphones, digital watches, laptops, tablets, gaming consoles, PCs, and smart TVs, we’re more connected than ever before.

 And our data is more dispersed than ever before.